2007 Noto earthquake: Geophysical effects

 The earthquake moved Shika 25 cm southwest, and Anamizu 15 cm northwest.
 It also shifted an erosion terrace formed in the ice age and the sediment on top by 10 cm.

-Extent

-Shaking was felt as far as Oshamanbe in the north, to Hiroshima in the west and Nahari in the south.
+Intensity

 Damage

 According to the National Research Institute for Earth Science and Disaster Prevention, the pattern of the shaking was similar to the shaking in the Great Hanshin earthquake and the 1994 Northridge earthquake, called the "killer pulse": Pulse waves with a frequency of 1–2 seconds.
 This kind of shaking heavily damages buildings with around 2 floors.
 The shaking then got larger as it reached softer ground like alluvial plains, causing major damage.